quz105/MVP-audio-AE-detector/Scripts/Recognition/README.md

         - GoogleCloudSpeech

 	In each of the four directories, "AmazonTranscribe", "DeepSpeech0.1.0", "DeepSpeech0.1.1" and "GoogleCloudSpeech", there are two files named "**recogAETexts**" and "**recogBenignTexts**".

-The transcriptions we obtained are put in "Transcriptions" as a reference.
-    Based on the resulting transcriptions directory, "Transcriptions", follow the "README.md" in each directory inside "Scripts" direcotyr to create transcriptions directories accordingly.
+4. The transcriptions we obtained are put in "Transcriptions" as a reference.
+Based on the resulting transcriptions directory, "Transcriptions", follow the "README.md" in each directory inside "Scripts" direcotory to create transcriptions directories accordingly.